umcu/clinlp/README.md

 Some configuration options, like the number of tokens to consider, can be specified in the `config` argument.

+#### Using multiple qualifier detectors together

+Multiple qualifier detectors (e.g. `clinlp_context_algorithm` and `clinlp_negation_transformer`) can be used together.
+However, if there is a qualifier class (e.g. Presence) they both detect, the the component that is added last will erase any qualifiers set by previous detectors, regardless of defaults.
+It's therefore most efficient to configure different detectors to not detect the same qualifiers, although no errors occur.
+If the qualifier detectors detect different qualifier classes (e.g. one detects Presence, and the other Experiencer), there is no issue and both qualifier classes will be correctly added to the entities.

 ### Metrics and statistics

 `clinlp` can compute some information extraction related metrics and statistics for annotated datasets.
 This is done by creating one or more `InfoExtractionDataset`.
 First install the optional dependencies: